Toxe/diff-video-ps1/README.md

 # Diff-Video PowerShell Script

-Compare two videos frame by frame and generate a difference video.
+Compare two videos frame by frame and generate a difference video and a montage video of the input and diff videos side by side.

+> Note: While PowerShell is also available for Linux and macOS I only tested this on Windows.

 ## Dependencies